 The World Wide Web gives us the opportunity to connect with everyone around the globe, and it makes it easier for people to break into other people’s personal space.
 Data is much valued, but it is hard to store such valuable data in a secret vault.
 With malicious software, people can get their hands on anything.
 The following are some of such people who broke into complex systems:

 Gary McKinnon is a brilliant guy who grew fond of the UFOs, and he decided to break in the channels of NASA and the US military by installing a virus, and he deleted a few files.
 McKinnon wanted to shame the security forces, and so he put a notice on their website saying that their security is crap.
-He had shut down about 2000 computers for about 24 hours, and this was one of the biggest hacks of all time.
+He had shut down about 2000 computers for about 24 hours by re-configuring a syslog server that had the wrong access keys in the first place, and this was one of the biggest DDOS hacks of all time.

 LulzSec is a black hat hacker who is quite popular for hacking into Sony, CIA, FBI, News International, Scotland Yard and other notable accounts.
 The group sent out fake news saying Rupert Murdoch had passed away and the motto of their group is “Laughing at your security since 2011”.
 They aim to bring about awareness of the inefficient security.